wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/3-collaboration.md

 -   **Care Team Member**: Access through the Feld Service mobile app to support home care visits and update the specifics of visit on a mobile device.

--   **Virtual Visits**: Enable a full virtual experience by connecting patients and providers through Microsoft Teams to support remote scheduling, consultations, and more.
+-   **Virtual Visits**: Enable a full-virtual experience by connecting patients and providers through Microsoft Teams to support remote scheduling, consultations, and more.

 > [!div class="mx-imgBorder"]
 > [![Diagram of health team collaboration features.](../media/collaboration-features.png)](../media/collaboration-features.png#lightbox)